xma711/notebook/programming/README.md

 debug
 -------------

-internal debug -- use lots of asserts to debug most functions.
+Internal debug -- use lots of asserts to debug most functions.
-it is like an internal unit test, but less time-consuming.
+It is like an internal unit test, but less time-consuming.

-logs
+Logs
 --------------------

-how to do a good log for debugging?
+How to do a good log for debugging?

-over the network integration test
+Over the network integration test
 ----------------------------

-don't know how to get this done.
+Don't know how to get this done.

-documentation
+Documentation
 -------------------------

-sometimes too lazy to do documentation..
+Sometimes too lazy to do documentation..